onyekaonwuama/airbnb-clone-project/README.md

 - A **Booking** links a **User** to a **Property**
 - A **Review** is written by a **User** for a **Property**
 - A **Payment** is linked to a **Booking**

+## Feature Breakdown

+### User Management
+Allows users to register, log in, and manage their profile.
+This feature handles user roles such as guests and hosts, ensuring secure access to personal data and booking history.

+### Property Management
+Enables hosts to create, edit, and delete property listings.
+Each property includes details like location, price, description, and availability.

+### Booking System
+Allows guests to search for available properties and make bookings for selected dates.
+The system checks availability and handles reservation conflicts.

+### Review System
+Users can leave reviews and ratings for properties they’ve stayed in.
+This helps improve transparency and trust between hosts and guests.

+### Payment Integration
+Supports secure online payments for bookings.
+Integrates with third-party services to handle transactions and track payment status.

+### Search and Filtering
+Enables users to filter properties by location, price, availability, and more.
+This improves the user experience when browsing listings.